civicrm/civicrm-dev-docs/docs/standards/review.md

 !!! tip "Standard codes"
     Each standard has a code name (e.g. `r-jira`).
 These make it easier to reference the standards when chatting with others about PR review.

-!!! tip "Templates"
+## Templates

 You may conduct a structured review, checking each standard in turn.
 Doing this  will be easier if you copy a template and paste it into your Github comment.

 * When conducting your first or second structured review, copy [template-mc-1.0.md](https://raw.githubusercontent.com/civicrm/civicrm-dev-docs/master/docs/standards/review/template-mc-1.0.md).
 It provides several examples.
 * Once you're familiar with the criteria, copy [template-word-1.0.md](https://raw.githubusercontent.com/civicrm/civicrm-dev-docs/master/docs/standards/review/template-word-1.0.md).
 It's a bit shorter and quicker.

 ## Common standards